brianmtreese/briantree.se/_posts/2025/08/2025-08-28-the-many-personalities-of-the-angular-view-child-read-parameter.md

   - "Angular viewChild"
 ---

-<p class="intro"><span class="dropcap">M</span>ost Angular developers know about <a href="https://angular.dev/api/core/viewChild" target="_blank">viewChild()</a>, but many don’t know about its secret weapon, the read parameter.
-In this tutorial, I’ll show you how you can use it to unlock completely different scenarios inside your components.
-By the end, you’ll not only understand what it does, you’ll be using it to write cleaner, more powerful Angular code.</p>
+<p class="intro"><span class="dropcap">A</span>ngular's <code>viewChild()</code> signal query is powerful, but the read parameter unlocks advanced scenarios most developers never discover.
+Instead of just querying components and elements, you can read specific tokens, directives, or providers, accessing lower-level APIs and creating more flexible component architectures.
+This tutorial demonstrates how to use the read parameter to query ElementRef, ViewContainerRef, TemplateRef, and custom tokens, showing real-world examples that simplify component code.</p>

 {% include youtube-embed.html %}